Insights into the OSI model: Structuring of modern CAN networks

 7. Application Layer: This layer offers network services for end applications, making it the interface to the user.

-The CAN protocol originally specified by BOSCH only describes layers 1 and 2 of the OSI reference model.
+The CAN protocol originally specified by BOSCH only describes layers 1 and 2 of the OSI model.
 Due to the wide variety of application areas and the numerous possible uses, however, there are a large number of higher protocols for CAN, which are located in higher layers.
 One of the most widely used higher layer protocols for CAN is CANopen.

-CANopen is based on CAN, i.e. it uses layers 1 and 2 of the CAN standard.
+CANopen is based on CAN, i.e. it uses the OSI model layers 1 and 2 of the CAN standard.
 Building on this, CANopen provides SDO and EMCY as well as PDO bridging services in layer 3.
 In the transport layer, CANopen enables the transmission of segmented PDOs, and layers 6 and 7 provide encoding rules as well as NMT (network management) and heartbeat services, among others.
 CAN, using CANopen, thus uses layers 1 to 4 as well as 6 and 7 of the OSI model.

 The OSI model is more than just a technical guideline.
 It is a basic framework that structures and simplifies communication in a digital world.
 It uses a concept of layers to offer flexibility and clarity in network communication.
 Even though this is a theoretical model, it has practical effects on the development and understanding of network technologies.